 For instance, analingus (also known as rimming) is a form of anal play that involves oral stimulation of the anus, either externally, internally, or both.
 It can be very pleasurable all on it’s own, but is also a great way to stimulate and help relax your or your partner’s butt prior to penetration.
 If you’re not into using your tongue, simply stroking your or your partner’s anus with a lubed up finger can have the same effect.

-People without penises can enjoy anal sex through pegging, which means wearing a strap-on dildo and penetrating your partner (again: of any gender identity!), or can try using another type of anal sex toy — like a butt plug — to stimulate your / their anus while engaging in other sex acts (with a partner, or on your own!).
+People without penises can enjoy anal sex through pegging, which means wearing a strap-on dildo and penetrating your partner (again: of any gender identity!), or can try using another type of anal sex toy — like a butt plug or anal beads — to stimulate your / their anus while engaging in other sex acts (with a partner, or on your own!).
 You can also penetrate your partner with your fingers.
 Experiment with the type of anal stimulation that feels right for you and your partner — there are plenty of pleasure pathways here!

 It’s Not Risk-Free